In recently enjoyed a terrific holiday in South Africa. You can read my trip reports here:

 - 9 pm: guided escort to your room

-- A typical game drive lasts for three to four hours and all game drives are included in the rates.
-The game drive vehicles at Royal Malewane seat only 6 guests in order to optimize each guest’s game viewing experience and comfort affording ample space for photographic equipment (and some refreshments of course).
-Top of the range, specialist Land Cruisers and Land Rovers ensure that the guides can go off-road safely in search of the ultimate wildlife sightings no matter what the conditions.
+- A game drive takes three to four hours and all game drives are included in the rates.
+Royal Malewane’s game drive vehicles seat only 6 guests in order to optimize each guest’s game viewing experience and comfort affording ample space for photographic equipment (and some refreshments of course).
+Top of the range, specialist Land Cruisers & Land Rovers ensure that the guides can go off-road in search of the ultimate wildlife sightings no matter what the conditions.

 - On all game drives, guests are guided on specialized Land Rovers by a ranger who drives the vehicle and by a tracker who sits on an especially precarious seat at the front of the bonnet.
 And you are in good hands since Royal Malewane has the most qualified guiding team in Africa, with over 300 years of African bush experience between them.
 All the game rangers at Royal Malewane hold the highest FGASA (Field Guides Association of Southern Africa) qualifications as well as advanced rifle handling certificates.
 These qualifications ensure guests an exceptional and safe game experience – not only while on game drive, but also on foot.
 Our guide Ryan and tracker Mumps were the best guides I have ever encountered on a safari on the African continent, and they managed to find the Big Five on all of our game drives.

 - The gorgeously extravagant lodge has played host to a bevy of Hollywood actors, pop stars, royals and presidents who, like every guest, appreciate the privacy, opulence, and discreet attention they receive.
 A-List guests who have had stayed at the lodge include former French president Nicolas Sarkozy, Microsoft billionaires Bill Gates and Paul Allen, as well as Richard Gere, Oprah, Bono, and Elton John.